-understandings of the meaning of each procedural value across subjects.
+tions were provided to ensure uniform understandings of the meaning of each procedural value across subjects.
 Clearly, each of these procedural values is tremendously complex and multifaceted.
 Similarly, scholars might quibble with the brief encapsulations the survey provided.
-The survey aimed to provide a balance between providing too much interpretation (that would also be lengthy and might have discouraged survey participation), and too little information (that would lead to undetectable variability in the responses).
+The survey aimed to provide a balance between providing too much interpretation (that would also be lengthy and might have discouraged survey participation), and too little information (that would lead to undetecta-